tylermorganwall/MusaMasterclass/MusaMasterclass.md

-don’t mind losing some data, we can have rayshader carve your dataset into either a hexagon or a circle by specifying the `baseshape` argument in `plot_3d()` (I also throw in some new background colors, shadow colors, and the vignette effect because variety is the spice of life):
+don’t mind losing some data, we can have rayshader carve your dataset into either a hexagon or a circle by specifying the `baseshape` argument in `plot_3d()` (I also throw in some new background colors, shadow colors, and the vignette effect for variety):

 ``` r
 montereybay %>%